 The setting is modern, minimal and allows the food and drinks to take centre stage.

-Uniquely Australian ingredients are the focus at Byrdi; there's a wattleseed negroni and bee pollen old fashioned.
+Uniquely Australian ingredients are the focus at Byrdi; the cocktails feature seasonal ingredients and change regularly.
 It's impressive the amount of care that goes into each drink.

 This cocktail bar is all about opulence.